Leaders Struggle with Corporate Strategy

 What’s Going Wrong with Corporate Strategy

 Why do leaders struggle with strategic clarity and corporate strategy?
 Our near thirty-year experience in working with companies who struggle to craft and then implement a strategy that works for them has taught us a few things.
-Here are some of the common mistakes we have seen and what continues to keep many organizations from achieving high growth:
+Based upon data from our leadership simulation assessments, here are some of the common mistakes that keep many organizations from achieving high growth:

 You need to be objective enough to know what truly sets you apart from the competition and where you fall short.
 If you are not crystal clear about where you stand in the eyes of your target clients, you may be designing an ill-conceived strategy for growth.
 Do the necessary current state analysis to know how you are perceived by those who matter most.